zakafz/lightbox/README.md

 ## Installation

-To install Lightbox, use the following npm command:
+To install Lightbox-kit, use the following npm command:
 ```bash
 npm install lightbox-kit
 ```